-Unlike your classic gingerbread cookies, these are made with cassava flour instead of white flour which makes them grain free and paleo.
+Unlike traditional holiday cookies, these are made with cassava flour instead of white flour which makes them grain free and paleo with a couple small modifications I’ve mentioned below.
 They are also dairy free and can be made vegan with an egg substitute.

 Recipes substitutions and variations

-Granulated sugar substitutions: Instead of using granulated organic cane sugar, you can also use brown sugar or coconut palm sugar.
-Avoid using liquid sugars such as maple syrup or honey as it will throw off the dry to wet ingredient ratio and you will not get a consistent result.
+Granulated sugar substitutions: Instead of using granulated organic cane sugar, you can also use brown sugar, coconut sugar, or maple sugar.
+Avoid using liquid sugars such as maple syrup or honey as it will throw off the dry to wet ingredient ratio and you may not get consistent results.

 Butter substitutions: Instead of vegan butter, you can also use regular cow’s milk butter if you tolerate dairy.
 Otherwise, use any brand of oil-based vegan butter, preferably soy free.
 I like earth balance soy free buttery spread.

 Egg substitutions: Instead of using regular eggs, feel free to use an egg substitute such as chia, flax or gelatin eggs.
 If you use an egg substitute, you may need to bake the biscuits a bit longer than this recipe calls for.

 Baking soda substitutions: If you don’t have baking soda, feel free to use baking powder.
 Use 1 teaspoon instead of the ½ teaspoon the recipe calls for.

 Spice substitutions: Instead of adding the individual spices (cinnamon and ginger) you can also use a premade gingerbread spice mix, or add other strong flavors like cloves.